Using Stacks

 knot stack list

-This groups spaces by their stack name and shows the status of each space:
+This groups spaces by their stack name and shows the status and health of each space:

 Starting a Stack